bobtus/music-bot/README.md

 - loop not working
 - volume not working
-- play only adding to queue and not playing
+- play only adding to queue and not playing (still happens sometimes)
 - added ping command

 ### Requirements